 1. Definitions.
 In this Disclosure Statement, the words “you” and “your” refer to the client or clients who maintain accounts with Fiduciary Trust Company International (“FTCI”) and the words “we,” “us” and “our” refer to FTCI.
 Unless the context requires otherwise, the word “Account” refers to your Investment Management Account, Trust, Estate or Custody Account with us.
-“Checking Account” refers to your transactional demand deposit account with us.
-A “Deposit” refers to uninvested cash balances held in your Account or Checking Account.
+A “Deposit” refers to uninvested cash balances held in your Account that we place on deposit with an FDIC insured institution.
 “Business Day” means every day except: (i) Saturdays and Sundays; and (ii) days that the Federal Reserve Bank observes as holidays and the New York State Department of Financial Services permits banks to close.
-The term “Network” refers to any ATM unit displaying the NYCE or CIRRUS network logo.
-We do not maintain our own ATM.
-The term “STIP” refers to the Short Term Investment Program, which is intended to provide an overnight investment capacity to you for all available cash in your Account, as described in Section 15.
+The term “STIP” refers to the Short Term Investment Program, which is intended to provide an overnight investment capacity to you for all available cash in your Account, as described in Section 12.

-6. Electronic Funds Transfer (“EFT”) Use and Fees.
-Except as set forth in Section 13, we impose no limits on how often you may use an EFT by ATM, VISA debit, wire or ACH (automated clearing house) transfer, nor do we generally impose any fees for making wire transfers, EFTs or using ATM or VISA debit cards, although we reserve the right to impose such fees in the future.
-Moreover, an ATM operator or network may impose a fee on you for a fund transfer or a balance inquiry even if you do not complete the transfer if you are notified of such fee at the time you use the ATM.
+3. Electronic Funds Transfer (“EFT”) Use and Fees.
+We impose no limits on how often you may cause an EFT to be executed by wire.
+We do not limit ACH (automated clearing house) debit and credit transfers that are originated by us, or ACH credits originated by third parties, but we discourage the use of ACH debits originated by third parties.
+We generally do not impose any fees for making wire transfers or EFTs, although we reserve the right to impose such fees in the future.
 We may cancel your ability to make an EFT and the privileges associated with it at any time for any reason and without prior notice to you.
 You have the right to stop a preauthorized payment by notifying us at least 3 business days before the scheduled date of the transfer.
 We may require that you provide us with written confirmation of your stop-payment order within 14 days of the notification; if you do not provide us with written confirmation, you may lose your right to stop the payment.
-If you require information on stop payments, please telephone or write the Banking Department at the telephone number or address indicated at the end of this Disclosure Statement.
+If you require information on stop payments, please telephone or write your account or portfolio manager at the telephone number or address specified at the end of this Disclosure Statement.

-7. Documentation of EFT.
-Confirmations of preauthorized EFTs are available by telephoning the Banking Department at the telephone number indicated at the end of this Disclosure Statement.
-Your periodic Checking Account or Account statement will show all EFTs during such period.
-You should be provided with a receipt from the ATM at the time that you make any withdrawal using an ATM.
+4. Documentation of EFT.
+Confirmations of preauthorized EFTs are available by telephoning the Cash Settlements Team at the telephone number specified at the end of this Disclosure Statement.
+Your periodic Account statement will show all EFTs during such period.

-ATM or VISA Debit Card and ACH Transactions for Personal Checking Accounts and Accounts (those primarily used for personal, family or household purposes).
-If you believe that your Card or your PIN has been lost or stolen, or if an ACH transaction is incorrect, notify us immediately.
-If you notify us within 2 Business Days after you discover that your Card has been lost or stolen or that someone has obtained access to your PIN, and if someone uses your Card or accesses your Checking Account or Account without your permission during those 2 Business Days, we reserve the right to hold you liable for such amounts, up to $50.
-If your Checking Account or Account statement contains unauthorized withdrawals or transfers, but you fail to notify us of this within 60 days of the time that your statement was mailed to you, and if we could have stopped someone from taking money from your Checking Account or Account by having such notice, we reserve the right to hold you liable for all charges (“Unlimited Amount”) that occur between 60 days after the statement was mailed to you and the time that you finally notify us.
-If the unauthorized transaction on your statement involves a lost or stolen Card or PIN, the Unlimited Amount for which we reserve the right to hold you liable is in addition to the $50 described above.
+6. Your Liability.
+ACH Transactions for Personal Accounts (accounts used primarily for personal, family or household purposes): If an ACH transaction is incorrect, notify us immediately.
+If your Account statement contains unauthorized withdrawals or transfers, but you fail to notify us of this within 60 days of the time that your statement was mailed to you, and if we could have stopped someone from taking money from your Account by having such notice, we reserve the right to hold you liable for all charges (“Unlimited Amount”) that occur between 60 days after the statement was mailed to you and the time that you finally notify us.
 If a good reason, such as a hospital stay, prevented you from advising us, we may extend the time periods.
-Please notify us of any of these events as set forth in Section 11.
+Please notify us of any of these events as set forth in Section 8.

-ACH Transactions for Non-Personal Checking Accounts and Accounts.
-Your failure to report to us any unauthorized withdrawal from your Account within 2 Business Days of our providing you with verbal notification of, or an Account statement showing, such unauthorized withdrawal shall relieve us of any liability for any losses or damages sustained after the expiration of such 2 Business Day period.
+ACH Transactions for Non-Personal Accounts: Your failure to report to us any unauthorized withdrawal from your Account within 2 Business Days of our providing you with verbal notification of, or an Account statement showing, such unauthorized withdrawal shall relieve us of any liability for any losses or damages sustained after the expiration of such 2 Business Day period.

-10. Our Responsibility.
-ATM or VISA Debit Card and ACH Transactions for Personal Checking Accounts and Accounts.
-If a withdrawal from your Personal Checking Account or Account is not completed on time or in the correct amount, we will be liable for your actual losses and proximate damages (but not incidental or consequential damages), with the following exceptions: we will not be liable with respect to ACH, ATM or VISA debit card transactions if, through no fault of ours:
+7. Our Responsibility.
+ACH Transactions for Personal Accounts: If a withdrawal from your Account is not completed on time or in the correct amount, we will be liable for your actual losses and proximate damages (but not incidental or consequential damages), with the following exceptions: we will not be liable with respect to ACH transactions if, through no fault of ours:

-- You do not have enough money in your Checking Account or Account to make the withdrawal;
+- You do not have enough money in your Account to make the withdrawal

 - The funds are subject to legal process or other encumbrances restricting such transfer;